Muheet-m1/Image-Caption-Generator/README.md

 ## Workflow

-Here's an overview of how the Intelligent Eye app works:
+Here's an overview of how the Intelligent Eye website works:

 <img src="https://github.com/HeliosX7/caption-generator-app/blob/master/images/workflow.JPG" height="600">

 1. **Image Capture**: The user captures an image using the app.
 2. **Image Processing**: The captured image is sent to a server where a deep learning model processes it.
 3. **Caption Generation**: The model generates a descriptive caption for the image.
-4. **Text-to-Speech**: The generated caption is converted to speech.
-5. **Audio Output**: The app plays the audio description, helping the user understand the content of the image.

 ---